The Ultimate Guide to Real-Time Crypto Tracking

 Cryptocurrency markets are among the most volatile financial markets in the world.
 Unlike traditional equities that trade during fixed hours, crypto markets operate 24 hours a day, 7 days a week, 365 days a year.
 This constant activity, combined with relatively lower liquidity compared to forex or stock markets, creates rapid price swings that can represent both significant opportunity and risk.

 Bitcoin (BTC), as the largest cryptocurrency by market capitalisation, often sets the tone for the broader market.
 When BTC experiences a sharp move, altcoins typically follow — sometimes with amplified volatility.
+For example, sudden institutional announcements or macroeconomic shifts can cause Bitcoin's price to fluctuate by 5-10% in a single day.
 This is why having a real-time price tracker like BTC Price Now is essential: delays of even a few seconds can mean the difference between catching a breakout and missing it entirely.

 Key factors that drive crypto volatility include:

-- Market sentiment — social media trends, fear/greed indices, and news cycles can shift momentum rapidly
+- Market sentiment — social media trends, fear/greed indices, and 24/7 news cycles can shift momentum rapidly.

-- Liquidity conditions — thin order books during off-peak hours can amplify price movements
+- Liquidity conditions — thin order books during off-peak hours (like weekends) can amplify price movements drastically.

 How to Read Candlestick Charts for Bitcoin